-The CONSULTANT will perform up to a level 2 roundabout evaluation in accordance with the FDM, and the PD&E Manual.
-The roundabout evaluation must include evaluation of operation and geometrics with respect to safety, design year traffic, access management, physical and right of way constraints, design vehicle, posted speed limit and transit operations.

-Roundabout evaluation will be documented in the Roundabout Evaluation Technical Memorandum.
+The CONSULTANT will perform up to a level 2 intersection control evaluation in accordance with the FDM, and Part 2, Chapter 3 of the PD&E Manual.
+The intersection control evaluation must include evaluation of operation and geometrics with respect to safety, design year traffic, access management, physical and right of way constraints, design vehicle, posted speed limit and transit operations.
+Intersection control evaluation will be documented in the Intersection Control Evaluation Memorandum.
+Intersections should only follow this process if signalization is proposed to be added or modified.